 For the TPP Replication Study, HHS has selected three program models, representing different approaches to the prevention of teen pregnancy, and has selected three replications of each model.
 Of the nine replications selected, six will be entirely school-based and three will operate in community settings (primarily clinics).
 The total sample of youth for the study is approximately 7,353 after the first follow-up survey and 6,840 at the time of the second follow-up-- a sufficient sample to detect policy-relevant impacts of individual program replications.
 For each replication (which can occur across multiple sites), youth are assigned to a treatment group that receives the intervention or to a control group that does not.
 Selection of the unit of randomization is driven by: a) the setting in which the replication is implemented; the need to minimize disruption of the program’s normal operation; and by the desire to minimize contamination across groups, to the greatest extent possible.
 For the purpose of this clearance, OAH is seeking OMB approval for follow-up survey data collection for the Teen Pregnancy Prevention (TPP) Replication Study.
 The 60-day notice for the follow-up survey data collection was published March 15, 2012.A baseline survey is currently being conducted with both program and control groups before the youth in the program group are exposed to the pregnancy prevention intervention (The study and baseline data collection were approved on June 8, 2012 under OMB clearance number 0990-0394).

-The follow-up survey approach will use a combination of hard copy, text messages, email reminders, social media postings such as Facebook (provided the sample members agree to our use of their information in that way) throughout the study period (e.g., quarterly) to keep in direct contact with sample members and remind them of upcoming surveys.
+The follow-up survey approach will use a combination of hard copy, text messages, and email reminders (e.g., quarterly) to keep in direct contact with sample members and remind them of upcoming surveys.
 Similar to the baseline, the follow-up surveys will be self-administered using a web-based survey with ACASI technology.

 The universe of potential respondents will vary across study sites, depending on the type of program in place at each site.
 Hence, we first describe the possible types of program structures and the corresponding study design.